Setting Boundaries for your Dog

 Your new dog is still a DOG.
 You may love her to bits and want to give her everything.
 Believe me, you have already given her more than she ever thought possible.
 What you need to give her, that she has never known – is boundaries.
 Once you adopt your dog, set up training immediately.
 Whether it be in home sessions or at a local pet store – you will know what suits your needs best.

 You will know if you dog has confusion over boundaries if:

 • He is not respecting the family pecking order (people, people, people, then dog).
-Goes through doors first, or barges ahead of you on steps.
+Goes through doors first, or barges ahead of you on steps, is rude to visitors.

 • Favouring one person, at the expense of another